 If there is a problem with the relationship of these three components in a house, then many things can happen.
 There may be uneven temperatures, drafts, moisture, mold, poor air quality, pest infestations, and even premature deterioration of building materials.

 The house-as-a-system approach shows that if one system has a problem, then it impacts the rest of the house too.
 You can try to treat the symptoms, but without knowing where the problem originates, you may make the problem worse or create new problems.
-Properly diagnosing the cause of the problem will allow the whole house to correctly function together.
+Accurately diagnosing the cause of the problem will allow the whole house to function together correctly.

 At North Georgia Replacement Windows, our BPI certified professionals are trained to track the problem to the root and give a diagnosis as well as solutions to the problem.